Week of Events

 Swamp Fox: Francis Marion & the American Revolution

 The 2026 Horry County Museum Documentary Film Series continues with the locally produced film Swamp Fox: Francis Marion & the American Revolution.
-Produced and narrated by historian Rod Gragg, this film follows the life of Revolutionary War hero Francis Marion from his birth in 1732 near Monck’s Corner, SC to his experiences as a sailor, […]
+Produced and narrated by historian Rod Gragg, this […]

 The Fall of Charleston